huangyuzhang/cookbook/README.md

 # cookbook

-This is a cookbook for Machine Learning through human learning.
+This is a cookbook for Machine Learning from human learning.

-by Yuzhang Huang
+by Yuzhang Huang and friends